-The site is adjoined by residential dwelling houses to the north, south and west, the Pacific Ocean to the east.

-The property is Crown Land managed by Wollongong City Council and is Community land categorised as a "Park" (Figure 1 below).
+The site is adjoined by residential dwelling houses to the west, south and southeast and otherwise surrounded by bushland.
+The property is Crown Land managed by Wollongong City Council and is Community Land categorised as a "Sports Ground" (Figure 1 below).